 Soon after, she found herself working under master printer Jean-Paul Russell at Durham Press - a renowned fine art print shop in Bucks County, PA.
 In her off hours she started screen printing posters for local Philadelphia bands, which eventually evolved into printing small editions of her hand-drawn illustrations.

-Katy also enjoys incorporating her illustration into graphic design and has created artwork for logos, posters, street signs, stationary, wedding invitations, stickers, album art, and more.
+Katy also enjoys incorporating her illustration into graphic design and has created artwork for logos, posters, street signs, stationary, wedding invitations, album art, and more.
 Her style is simple clean and vibrant.

 Feel free to contact her to discuss any ideas or projects.
 In the meantime follow here to stay up to date on new prints and upcoming events.

 The Butcher is one of the first prints I ever made.
 I still love it.
 It is an etching with chine-colle and hangs in my living room.

 I make serigraphs (silk screen prints).
 These are not reproductions of previously made artwork.
 They are hand-drawn illustrations made specifically to become pulled-by-hand- limited edition prints.
 And they are truly limited.
 No edition is greater than 40.

 If a print is sold out, will you ever print it again?